dystopiandev/curated-node/README.md

 ## Documentation
 I'll try to offer more detailed docs on each class in this package, but until then, read the code and decide what you want to use.

+### Installation
+Unless you have a reason to use this repo directly, simply install from npm registry...

+    npm install curated-node

 ### Package structure
 This is not a module.
 For fluidity, all kernels, modules and services are offered as classes.
 There are no states/instances, factories or dependency injections.
 The classes are relatively coupled, but you decide when to extend or create instances.